MrRancy/lab-app-integration-guide/README.md

 ```

 > **NOTE:**
-> threadId (8caf39be-0dbf-480d-b3c0-a778fa459901) is being used to match the response with the request
+> threadId (8caf39be-0dbf-480d-b3c0-a778fa459901) is being used to match the response with the request.
 >
-> Label is used to display name of the Lab
+> Label is used to display name of the Lab.

 Example of the response that you’ll receive on your webhook: